sst/guide/_chapters/create-a-route-that-redirects.md

 }
 ```

-Here we are checking to ensure that the user is **not** authenticated before we render child components.
+Here we are checking to ensure that the user is **not** authenticated before we render the child components.
 Example child components here would be `Login` and `Signup`.
 And in the case where the user is authenticated, we use the `Redirect` component to simply send the user to the homepage.

 Next, let's use these components in our app.